jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/arm.rst

 .. code-block::

    {
-     "kinematic": "kinematic/psm.json",
+     "kinematic": "kinematic/PSM.json",
      "tool_detection": "AUTOMATIC"
      // "tool_detection": "MANUAL"
      // "tool_detection": "FIXED",
      // "tool": "LARGE_NEEDLE_DRIVER:400006"
    }

-The different options for ``tool-detection`` are:
+The different options for ``tool_detection`` are:

 * ``AUTOMATIC``: this will rely on the Dallas chip query (this will work with all Si PSMs as well as :ref:`Classic PSMs with a recent or